FBI searches Los Angeles school district headquarters and the superintendent’s home

-LOS ANGELES (AP) — The FBI was serving search warrants Wednesday at the Los Angeles Unified School District’s headquarters and the superintendent’s home as part of a federal investigation.
+LOS ANGELES (AP) — The FBI served search warrants Wednesday at the Los Angeles Unified School District’s headquarters and the home of its superintendent, a nationally recognized school administrator.

+The nature of the federal investigation involving the nation’s second-largest school district and Superintendent Alberto Carvalho’s home was not immediately clear.
+The district said in a statement Wednesday that it “is cooperating with the investigation and we do not have further information at this time.”
+A third location near Miami, where Carvalho previously led the public schools, was also searched.

+TV news footage showed agents in FBI shirts and jackets outside Carvalho’s home in the San Pedro neighborhood about 20 miles (32 kilometers) south of downtown LA.
+There was no visible sign of agents outside the LA district's headquarters as of mid-morning.

 Rukelt Dalberis, a spokesperson for the FBI’s Los Angeles field office, confirmed that agents were at the properties to serve warrants but declined to comment further because affidavits laying out details for the basis for the searches were under seal.
-A third location in Florida was also being searched.

-The nature of the investigation and what allegations were being examined was not immediately clear.

-The district and the superintendent’s office did not immediately respond to emails and a voicemail requesting comment.

-TV news footage showed agents in FBI shirts and jackets outside Superintendent Alberto Carvalho's modest home in the San Pedro neighborhood about 20 miles (32 kilometers) south of downtown LA.
-There was no visible sign of agents outside the district headquarters as of mid-morning.

-Carvalho has been the Los Angeles public schools superintendent since February 2022.
-Before that, he oversaw Miami-Dade County Public Schools, Florida’s largest school district, from 2008 to 2021, when he was credited with improving graduation rates and academic performance.
+Before taking the helm of the Los Angeles district in 2022, Carvalho oversaw Miami-Dade County Public Schools, Florida’s largest school district, from 2008 to 2021.
+During his tenure, he was credited with improving graduation rates and academic performance.
+He was named Superintendent of the Year in 2014.
+The Portugal-born administrator was knighted by Spain in 2021 for his work in expanding Spanish-language programs for Miami-Dade County schools.

-The sprawling Los Angeles Unified School District is the nation's second largest, with more than 500,000 students and covering more than two dozen cities.
-Los Angeles Mayor Karen Bass’s office said it had no information about the search of the district's headquarters and noted that the public school system operates independently of city government.
+In California, Carvalho has stood out as a harsh critic of the Trump administration’s aggressive immigration crackdown, especially following raids in Los Angeles last year.
+When its 500,000 students returned to classes in the fall, Carvalho urged immigration authorities not to conduct enforcement activity within a two-block radius of schools.

 James Marshall, an FBI spokesman in Miami, told the AP that agents searched a residence in Southwest Ranches, which is in Broward County west of Fort Lauderdale, on Wednesday morning and “have since cleared the scene.”
 He said no further information was available.